 You can configure private communication to Google Cloud resources from VPC networks that span hybrid environments with Private Google Access on-premises extensions.
 A VPC network must be part of a service perimeter for VMs on that network to privately access managed Google Cloud resources within that service perimeter.

-Control access to GCP resources from the internet
+Control access to Google Cloud resources from the internet

 Access from the internet to managed resources within a service perimeter is denied by default.
 Optionally, you can enable access based on the context of the request.
-To do so, you can create access levels that control access based on a number of attributes, such as the source IP address.
-Requests made from the internet are denied if they do not meet the criteria defined in the access level.
+To do so, you can create access levels that control access based on various attributes, such as the source IP address.
+If requests made from the internet do not meet the criteria defined in the access level, the requests are denied.

 For more information on products and services that are supported by VPC Service Controls, refer to the Supported products page.